POSTED BY CELILO / GARDENING RESOURCES, LINK, NEWSThe Short List — perfect garden hand tools

 I then bought a tool belt.
 Mine has its own belt of nylon webbing, a quick release snap clasp and a light weight double pocket with a nylon mesh outer layer that drains away water and dirt.
 It will hold a hand trowel, a pruner, gloves and there’s loops to hang other small things from.
 It is not perfect because eventually the pruner always works a hole through the mesh pocket.
 But it is light weight, easy to get on and off, always within easy reach and not expensive to replace.

-There are other belts out there the real trick is to find one which fits you, does not get in the way while gardening and when fully loaded, is not too heavy.
+There are other belts out there so the real trick is to find one which fits you, does not get in the way while gardening and when fully loaded, is not too heavy.

 Hands down my all-time favorite pruner is a Felco.
 I love Felco pruners because the line is extensive (pick the ergonomic shape of your choice) and they make pruners to fit small, medium and large hands.
 OMG what a novel idea?
 Choices!
 AND you (you, not a repair shop) can replace every piece of the pruner with a new part as it ages.